hobru/DSAGTechXChange-Neptune-PowerPlatform/README.md

 In this session we want to show how easiy it is to combine the strength of Neptunes DXP platform to build UI5 apps in a low-code approach and combine this with a Power Automate flow to send approval notifications to Teams.

-As a result you will have a simple App, that allows you to create a new Sales Order, then see the notification in Teams and approve it directly from there.
+As a result you will have a simple App, that allows you to trigger an Approval for a SAP Sales Order, then see the notification in Teams and approve it directly from there.